Download all exemplars

 Achieved

-Composing a sequence at this level involves using dance movements and elements to create choreography, and selecting movements that respond to the brief.
-The sequence should comprise connected dance movements that work together.
+Composing a sequence at this level involves using dance movements and elements to create choreography and selecting movements that respond to the brief.
+The sequence should comprise of connected dance movements that work together.

-The student has used a range of movements and dance elements in the composed sequence, e.g. use of levels, groupings, unison, canon, near and far, use of general space, diagonal facings and body bases.
-Shapes of flower petals and circular air pathways with arms are related to the brief, and have clearly been selected to respond to it.
+This student has used a range of movements and dance elements in the composed sequence.
+For example, use of levels, groupings, unison, canon, near and far, use of general space, diagonal facings, and body bases.
+Shapes of flower petals and circular air pathways with arms are related to the brief, and have clearly been selected to respond to that brief.
 Overall, the movements work together as a connected sequence.

 Merit